notaryproject/notary/docs/configuration.md

 			<td valign="top"><code>tls_ca_file</code></td>
 			<td valign="top">no</td>
 			<td valign="top">The path to the root CA that signed the TLS
 				certificate of the remote service.
-This parameter if said root CA is not in the system's default trust roots.
+This parameter must be provided if said root CA is not in the system's default trust roots.
 The path is relative to the directory of the configuration file.</td>
 		</tr>
 		<tr>
 			<td valign="top"><code>tls_client_key</code></td>